0xdefaceme/whitepaper/README.md

 seemingly rational for an attacker to target smart contracts.

-Ever since the dawn of Bitcoin and Ethereum, there has been a commonly shared conviction of the community that transparency, decentralization and permission-less innovation is the key to success of the respective ecosystems.
+Ever since the dawn of Bitcoin and Ethereum, there has been a commonly shared conviction of the community that transparency, decentralization, and permissionless innovation is the key to success of the respective ecosystems.
 For several reasons, developing a smart contract as closed source is hence considered a faux-pas.
 (1) Users should be able comprehend the full functionality of a smart contract (transparency).
 (2) Nobody must be able to exercise full control over a contract (decentralization).
-(3) Everybody must be be allowed, without the incurrence of a cost, to innovate on any part of the infrastructure (permission-less).
+(3) Everybody must be be allowed, without the incurrence of a cost, to innovate on any part of the infrastructure (permissionless).
 It is therefore, and for other miscellaneous reasons, a best practice in the ecosystem to open source smart contracts.
-For a smart contract attacker, however, this yields a positive side effect.
+While we recognize that *security through obscurity* is not a viable defence mechanism, it should be acknowledge that for a smart contract attacker, however, this yields a positive side effect.
 Namely, the source code being easily accessible.

 0xdeface ran a several week long experiment where we, using an Ethereum full node, audited and crawled the Ethereum blockchain and GitHub for newly uploaded smart contracts.
-Through leaving their `/build` folder in their GitHub repository, contract repositories could simply be found by their address using the GitHub search API.
+Through leaving their `/build` folder in their GitHub repository, contract repositories could simply be found by querying for their address using the GitHub search API.
 While the setup of this experiment was trivial, it yielded many potential opportunities where contracts were vulnerable.
 In many cases, Mythril, the automatic auditing tool, even hinted towards the specific function and vulnerability to exploit [9].
 Even more trivial than that is of course to occasionally scan Etherscan's "Verified Contracts" page [5] for smart contract source code [footnote 1].
 All this to say that while open sourcing smart contracts might increase security ecosystem-wide, it may not necessarily for the individual contract.

 Once an attacker has access to a contract's source code, they can setup a local environment using tools like Ganache, Truffle and Remix IDE.
 This local setup